vbearn/YourCarBud/README.md

 It should be noted that the `ContactDetail`, `DeliveryAppointment`, `Payment` entities are created when their respective steps are marked as Success.

-### Step 4.
-Finalize the Order's Status based on the progress of its steps
+### 2.4.
+Update the Status of the Order based on the progress of its steps

 Finally, the Order will be marked as Success (when all the steps are succeeded) or Fail (when any step fails).